 Toyota has developed a methodology in the 1950s called ‘The Five Whys’ in order to solve problems in their product lines.

 Taiichi Ohno, the architect of the Toyota Production System, described it as: “The basis of Toyota’s scientific approach: by repeating why five times, the nature of the problem as well as its solution becomes clear.”

 This methodology enables you to be honest, because it identifies the fundamental root cause behind each problem.

 To apply this methodology in your business, ask yourself "Why is it happening?" followed by "Why is that?" four times.
 If the last answer is something you cannot control, go back to the previous response.

 To go back to our example, you're in a panic because your e-commerce sales are much lower than the same month last year.
 Instead of blindly applying a best practice to solve this problem, let's apply ‘The Five Whys’ methodology.

-Why are you generating less sales?
+- Why are you generating fewer sales?
 Because, even though your website traffic has slightly increased compared to last year, your conversion rate has decreased.

 There we have it.

 The root cause of our biggest problem.